vinaychilukuri/vinaychilukuri.github.io/_cases/3 - sales-sim_edited.md

 However, the learnings from the study did not go waste.
 We wanted to combine the pain points unearthed from the study and use it in the initial idea of simulated assessment.

-Also, the insights that were obtained from the user research study even helped the learning solutions team of KNOLSKAPE to create an effective training material for a Sales journey.

 ## Testing the solution without a product

 In order to see if the simulated assessment which was now refined due to the learnings from my user research studies, had any potential - I proposed to design a report that would be generated once a user takes the simulated assessment.